Freedom (Neil Young album)

-Freedom is the 19th studio album by Canadian-American musician Neil Young, released on October 2, 1989.
-Freedom relaunched Young's career after a largely unsuccessful decade.
-After many arguments and a lawsuit, Young left Geffen Records in 1988 and returned to his original label, Reprise, with This Note's for You.
-Freedom brought about a new, critical and commercially successful album.
-It was released as an LP record, cassette tape, and CD.
+Freedom is the nineteenth studio album by Canadian-American musician Neil Young.
+Released on October 2, 1989.
+Freedom represented a critical and commercial comeback for Young, after a string of poorly received projects in the 1980s.

 Writing

 The songs on Freedom were written over the span of more than a decade.
 "Too Far Gone" dates to the Zuma era, and would be performed regularly in concert in 1976.
 "The Ways of Love" was written in the mid-1970s, attempted for Comes a Time, and first performed live during the May 1978 Boarding House concerts for Rust Never Sleeps.
 "Eldorado" would first appear as "Road of Plenty" in concert in 1986.
 Young would rehearse the song with Buffalo Springfield during a brief attempt at a reunion that year.
 "Someday", "Wrecking Ball" and "Hangin' on a Limb" appear on Summer Songs, a 1987 collection of solo performances of eight new songs that Young would release on his website on Christmas Day, 2021.

 "Crime in the City" would first be performed and recorded with twelve verses as "Sixty to Zero".
 He wrote the song in 1988 while sailing in the Pacific:

 I was in the middle of the ocean.
 I was sailboat sailing to Hawaii.
 I'd been out at sea almost 10 days - about halfway over there.
 I hadn't seen anybody for about 8 days - no planes, no other boats - just the horizon.
 So I was pretty spacey out there by then.
 In one night I wrote three songs: "Ordinary People", "Sixty To Zero" and "Days That Used To Be".

 "Don't Cry" was inspired by a relationship of Niko Bolas' that had fallen apart.
 The music was influenced by Roy Orbison.
 According to Young in a November 1990 Vox interview with Nick Kent:

 I've always put a piece of Roy Orbison on every album I've made.
 His influence is on so many of my songs.
 I even had his photograph on the sleeve of Tonight's The Night for no reason, really.
 Just recognizing his presence.
 There's a big Orbison tribute song on Eldorado called Don't Cry.
 That's totally me under the Roy Orbison spell.
 When I wrote it and recorded it I was thinking 'Roy Orbison meets trash metal'.